Wiblingen Abbey

-Wiblingen Abbey was a former Benedictine abbey which was later used as barracks.
+Wiblingen Abbey was a former Benedictine abbey that was later used as barracks.
 Today its buildings house several departments of the medical faculty of the University of Ulm.
 The former abbey is located south of the confluence of the rivers Danube and Iller, south of the city of Ulm in the German state of Baden-Württemberg.
 Administratively, the former independent village of Wiblingen now belongs to the city of Ulm.
 The abbey is part of the Upper Swabian Baroque Route.

 History

 From the foundation to 1701

 Wiblingen Abbey was founded in 1093 by the counts Hartmann and Otto von Kirchberg.